olaib/Unity-Bomb-the-Enemy-Maze-RTS-Game/README.md

 ### Mini Games:
 In the menu, you can choose one of the mini-games to play:

-1. Tic Tac Toe Player vs. Computer (AI using MinMax Algorithm)
+1. Tic Tac Toe Player vs. Computer (AI using MinMax Algorithm).

    ![Tic Tac Toe](assets/images/tictactoe.png)

-2. Bomb It
+2. Bomb It: a simple arcade game ,Tap on the screen to jump.
+Jump Up through the moving obstacles.
    ![Bomb It](assets/images/BombIt.png)

 ### Main Game: